Charles Thompson (Cherokee chief)

+Charles Thompson (Utselata, or Oochelata also ᎤᏤᎴᏛ in Cherokee) was a Cherokee politician who served as the Principal Chief of the Cherokee Nation from 1875 to 1879.
+He previously served in the Cherokee Senate from 1867 to 1873.

+Early life, family and education

-Charles Thompson (Utselata, or Oochelata also ᎤᏤᎴᏛ in Cherokee) was born to a full-blood Cherokee father and a European-American mother in the Southeastern United States.
-According to one writer, the mother had been kidnapped at a young age and raised by Cherokees.
-She never learned the identities of her real parents nor when or where she was born.
-As a result, she did not speak English and could communicate only in Cherokee.
-The family migrated west to Indian Territory during the Trail of Tears, and settled near the present-day site of Lake Spavinaw, in what is now Delaware County, Oklahoma.
+Charles Thompson was born Utselata in the Cherokee Nation prior to the Trail of Tears to a full blood Cherokee father and a European mother.
+His mother had been kidnapped at a young age and raised by Cherokees.
+She only spoke Cherokee.
+The family migrated west to Indian Territory during the Trail of Tears, and settled near the present-day Delaware County, Oklahoma.

-Education

-Utselata, as he was called until later in life, attended the Baptist Mission School, where he was strongly influenced by the Reverend Evan Jones and John B. Jones.
-He joined the Baptist church during this time.
+Thompson attended the Baptist Mission School, where he was strongly influenced by the Reverend Evan Jones and John B. Jones and joined the Baptist church.
 Utselata joined the Keetoowah Society in 1859, when it was founded by John B. Jones.
-The abolition of slavery was one of the society's principles.
+The abolition of slavery was one of the society's goals.
+Before the civil war, he worked as an attorney and actively conspired against slaveholders.

 Civil War military service

-He enlisted in Drew's 1st Cherokee Mounted Rifles, a Confederate unit commanded by Colonel John Drew.
+He enlisted in the 1st Cherokee Mounted Rifles, a Confederate unit commanded by John Drew.
 He rescinded his enlistment and joined the Third Indian Home Guards as a corporal on July 11, 1862.
 This unit, commanded by Lieutenant Colonel Lewis Downing, served with the Union Army.
 Utselata continued to serve through the rest of the war.

 Post-war life

 At the end of the Civil War, Utselata moved to a place on Spavinaw Creek, near the present-day town of Eucha, Oklahoma, where he established a farm.
 He occasionally practiced law before the tribal courts.

-In 1867 he was elected to the Senate of the Cherokee Nation, where he represented the Delaware District until 1873. and served as Principal Chief of the Cherokee Nation from 1875 to 1879.
+In 1867 he was elected to the Senate of the Cherokee Nation, where he represented the Delaware District until 1873 and he served as Principal Chief of the Cherokee Nation from 1875 to 1879.
 During this time, he took the Anglicized name Charles Thompson.
 The surname honored Dr. Jeter Lynch Thompson, his predecessor in the Senate.
 He used that name from then until his death.
+During his tenure as principal chief, he feuding with the Cherokee Supreme Court, leading some to criticize him as dictatorial.
+He was more politically radical than his predecessors and his tenure began what historian Noah Ramage called the Cherokee Nation's "radical reconstruction" period.

 He was a Baptist deacon, preaching each Sunday at the church in Eucha in the Cherokee language.
 The church denied him ordination as a minister because of a policy that prevented lawyers from becoming ordained ministers.
 This alleged disqualification was waived when he became principal chief.